Ninja Gaiden 2 (NES) boss designs

 I can't remember that tune at all.
 But hearing it now, it doesn't seem like a very good tune, so it probably was discarded because of that. *laughs

 There had been quite a few music tunes that got cut.
-I think there was a lot of fighting going on at the sound team. *laughs
+I think the sound team had to deal with a lot of dismay. *laughs

 With Ninja Ryuukenden, I don't think there was anything we didn't include because of the schedule.
 There were a lot of things we couldn't do because of the limitations of the FC, or because of our own inexperience, though.

-Ninja Ryuukenden 3 differs a lot from the other two, concerning both action and story.
+Ninja Ryuukenden III differs a lot from the other two, concerning both action and story.
 You're credited for both in the game.
-Was it your explicit intention to change the formula?
+Was it your conscious intention to shake up the formula?